 The question that is stumping most is, “Why are fewer people applying to job openings?”
 As a staffing agency in Providence, RI, we hear the same thing from companies in our area struggling to find workers, “no one is applying to my job opening.”

 Some think that people aren’t applying because they are afraid of COVID.
+Some say that millennials changed the workplace.
 Others believe it is because of unemployment insurance, but what is it?

 In an article written on Fox Business, U.S. Labor Secretary Marty Walsh said the economy still has “a ways to go” and stated that people aren’t coming back to work because their jobs aren’t there anymore.
 He also noted that people not applying to job openings has little to do with unemployment insurance.